samjulien/blog/_posts/2018-06-01-upgrade-your-angularjs-authentication.markdown

 ## ngUpgrade Foundations

 Back in late 2016, I was going through some very painful issues trying to upgrade my company’s apps from AngularJS to Angular.
 I was completely overwhelmed and totally lost.
 Rather than rage-flip my desk and go live in a cave, I decided to channel my frustrations into learning everything I could about the upgrade process and documenting it along the way for the community.
-That’s where my video course [Upgrading AngularJS](https://www.upgradingangularjs.com/?ref=auth0) came from: my own blood, sweat, and tears of figuring this process out.
+That’s where my video course [Upgrading AngularJS](https://www.upgradingangularjs.com/?ref=auth0) came from my own blood, sweat, and tears of figuring this process out.
 I’m hoping to save other people the hundreds of hours that I put into it.

 That’s also why I’m writing articles like this one — to help you save time.